LK-Hour/Quiz/README.md

 Choices: [2, 4, 5]
 Your answer: 4

-Alice, your score: 100 % correct
+ALICE, your score: 100% correct
-Alice, your score in points: 60
+ALICE, your total points: 60
+(New player record created)

+--- Leaderboard ---
-Player: Alice     Score: 60
+Player: ALICE     Score: 60

-Your name:
+Your name (or press Enter to quit):
+✓ Players saved successfully

 --- Quiz Finished ---
 ```